 “I’m sure he’ll be here any minute,” Baba said.
 “Let’s eat.
 I’m starving.”

-Cyrus sent Naveed a brief text—Where are you?
+Cyrus sent Naveed a brief text—Where r u?
 Food’s getting cold—even though he didn’t expect an answer.
-Naveed was weirdly oblivious to his phone, rarely noticing when it rang, often going hours without checking it.
+Naveed was weirdly oblivious to his phone most of the time.

 As Maman ladled out soup and Roya garnished the bowls with fresh mint, the raindrops began to harden.
 Soon, beads of hail flung themselves to the ground.
 Maman closed the kitchen window.

 They gathered around the dinner table, lit the candles, passed the salad.
 Cyrus sat down across from Roya and Maman, noticing how similar they looked in the flickering candlelight.
 With their dark skin, thick eyelashes and curly black hair, both Roya and Naveed resembled Maman.
-Cyrus looked more like his light-skinned dad; he was on the pudgy side, with pale skin that was occasionally—okay, often—pimply.
+Cyrus was brown-haired and lighter-skinned, like Baba, and on the pudgy side.
 His hazel eyes verged on green: his one redeeming feature.
 Not that anyone ever noticed them, thanks to his glasses.